-- Conducting user experience research related to gaming product lines including SmartBar and IronVeil.
+- Conducted user experience research related to gaming product lines including SmartBar and IronVeil.

-- Performed usability studies evaluating macro activation on SmartBar that led directly to design changes.
+- Completed usability studies evaluating macro activation on SmartBar that led directly to design changes.

-- Completed a usability study comparing SmartBar keycap designs that was accepted to CHI PLAY 2016.
+- Completed usability studies on SmartBar keycap designs resulting in a publication at CHI PLAY 2016.

 - Conducted user research on fingerprint sensor locations for IronVeil mice that was shared with partners.